Generic Name: lisdexamfetamine (lis-DEX-am-FET-a-meen)

 Use Vyvanse as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Vyvanse comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Vyvanse refilled.

 - Take Vyvanse by mouth in the morning with or without food.

 - Swallow Vyvanse whole.
 Do not break, crush, or chew before swallowing.
-If you cannot swallow the capsule whole, you may open it and pour the powder into a glass of water.
-Using a spoon, break apart any powder that is stuck together.
-Stir well until the powder and water are completely mixed together.
-Drink the mixture right away.
+If you cannot swallow the capsule whole, you may open it and mix the contents with yogurt, water, or orange juice.
+If needed, a spoon may be used to break apart any powder that is stuck together.
+Stir well until completely mixed.
+Eat or drink the mixture right away.
 Do not store the mixture for future use.
-It is normal to see a filmy coating on the inside of your glass after you drink Vyvanse.
+It is normal to see a filmy coating on the inside of your glass or container after you take Vyvanse.

 - Take Vyvanse on a regular schedule to get the most benefit from it.
 Taking Vyvanse at the same time each day will help you remember to take it.

 - If you miss a dose of Vyvanse, take it as soon as possible if you remember that morning.
 If it is past noon, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Vyvanse.